Cheonyeoun/S86_Top-_10-_Underrated-_Anime-_You-_Haven-t_Seen/README.md

 **Tech Stack :**

-I have Focused on Front-end part and used HTML, CSS, JavaScript
+I have Focused on Front-end part and used HTML, CSS and tailwindcss, Nodejs, React, MongoDB for database.

 The External Resources I have used are Google for research to find much wider Quality Data and Information.